Private schools urged to back academies by Lord Adonis

 "Their trustees and governors should look to them constantly as a matter of conscience and duty.
 With each passing decade many of these schools have become more not less exclusive, and for generations now, few of them have done anything radical to reconnect with their charitable purposes.

 "Most of them are seeking to provide a few more bursaries.
-But this is hardly enough when they could also be running academies whose central purpose is the very mission for which their assets were originally intended."'No single moral compass'
+But this is hardly enough when they could also be running academies whose central purpose is the very mission for which their assets were originally intended."

 Matthew Burgess, general secretary of the Independent Schools Council said: "Lord Adonis draws attention to our sector's longevity and, in so doing, demonstrates why many are right to be wary of government-sponsored, totemic policies - particularly when they are painted as moral duties.